-For freshman Cara Ramsaran ’21, there’s a lot of stress associated with trying to find the right major to fit her interests and dreams.
-Luckily for her, and the hundreds of other undecided students arriving on campus each fall, SUNY Potsdam’s new Exploratory Program provides them with the support and guidance they need to choose a fitting career path and major.
+For Cara Ramsaran ’21, there was a certain level of stress associated with trying to find the right major to fit her interests and dreams.
+Luckily for her, and the hundreds of other undecided students arriving on campus each fall, SUNY Potsdam’s Exploratory Program provides them with the support and guidance they need to choose a fitting career path and major.

 “I think the best part of the exploratory program is that I’m not alone in trying to figure out what I want to do,” Ramsaran explained.

-This semester she has been working with Assistant Professor Matthew LaVine ’08, the coordinator for the Exploratory Program, to make some decisions about her future.
-“I find everything interesting.
-I find communications, philosophy, sociology, politics, all of that interesting.
-Trying to narrow down what exactly I like about those things and figuring out what exactly I want to do is going to be my toughest problem,” she said.
+As an undergraduate student, she worked with Assistant Professor Matthew LaVine ’08 to make some decisions about her future.
+“I found everything interesting—communications, philosophy, sociology, and politics.
+Trying to narrow down exactly what I liked about those disciplines, and figuring out what I wanted to do, was the toughest problem,” she said.

-LaVine, who attended SUNY Potsdam as an undergraduate, is in the perfect place to help her choose a major.
-He was once undecided himself, exploring four different majors and three different minors before selecting philosophy and mathematics as a double major, and going on to pursue his Ph.D. in philosophy at the University at Buffalo.
+LaVine, who attended SUNY Potsdam as an undergraduate student, was in the perfect place to help her choose a major.
+He was once an undecided student himself, exploring four different majors and three different minors before selecting philosophy and mathematics as a double major, and going on to pursue his Ph.D. in philosophy at the University at Buffalo.
 Truly a Renaissance man, he has taught courses in philosophy, mathematics, environmental studies, linguistics, and psychology since joining the College as a faculty member in 2012.

-Now he has taken on an even greater responsibility as a mentor to SUNY Potsdam’s exploratory students.
-“The Exploratory Program currently offers academic support and programming aimed at helping students who haven’t yet declared their major to find the right fit for them in terms of a curricular path,” LaVine said.
-“Basically, my job is to do whatever I can to help students rigorously and systematically explore what different disciplines at SUNY Potsdam look like, day-to-day.”
+“The Exploratory Program offers academic support and programming aimed at helping students who haven’t yet declared their major to find the right fit for them in terms of a curricular path,” LaVine said.
+“Our job is to do whatever we can to help students rigorously and systematically explore what different disciplines at SUNY Potsdam look like, day-to-day.”

-Nissen remembered that she had arrived on campus totally uncertain about her future.
+When Michaela Nissen ’19 was a first-year student, she also remembers feels totally uncertain about her career path.
 “I was very nervous because I didn’t have a major and I had no idea what I wanted to do.
 I was worried about graduating on time.
-What if I declare a major and then want to switch?
+What if I declared a major and then want to switch?
 I had commitment issues, times 10.
 It was rough,” she said.

-That changed over the course of her freshman year as she went from being an exploratory student to selecting a major in early childhood education.
+That changed over the course of her first year on campus as she went from being an exploratory student to selecting a major in early childhood education.
 Toby White, the director of experiential education, was an encouraging voice as she struggled to make a decision.
-He suggested that she consider becoming an educator and he recommended that she shadow a guidance counselor and a teacher to see if it was a good fit.
+He thought she should consider becoming an educator, and he recommended meeting with a local teacher to see if it was a good fit.
 “I shadowed a teacher and I loved it.
 I loved being in the classroom and I loved working with the kids,” Nissen said.